jeffersonmwanaut/Zana/README.md

 ### Installation

-Download the compressed file, Unzip it directly to the root of your project and quickly [create your first web page](#hello-world).
+Download the compressed file, Unzip it directly to the root of your project and quickly [create your first page](#hello-world).

 ### Hello world